bhauman/lein-figwheel/doc/editor_repls.md

 The ClojureScript REPL has much more inherent complexity than the Clojure REPL.
-The ClojureScript REPL needs to compile code to JavaScript and then ship it off to an evaluation environment.
+The ClojureScript REPL needs to compile code to JavaScript and then ship it off to a different process to be evaluated (a Browser, a Node.js process).

 Folks who have been using ClojureScript for a while initially had to deal with a REPL that didn't work very well, and from this perspective